This post may contain affiliate links. Please read our disclosure policy.

 - Fold the long edges of the pastry over the filling and lightly press to seal.
 Do the same with the top and bottom ends.
 Note: Feel free to cut out the excess dough if needed.
 You don’t want a doughy loaf!

 - Flip the Wellington, brush with almond milk, and use a sharp knife to create a pattern.
-This not only gives the Wellington a nicer look but also helps some steam escape during baking.
+This gives the Wellington a nicer look and helps some steam escape during baking.
 Just make sure not to cut all the way through the pastry.

 📔 Tips